 Archana Devi, wife of Shiv Narayan Pandit, lives in Samastipur block of Bihar.
 Her husband works as a cook at a hotel in Mumbai.
 The family depends on his earnings, while Archana manages the home and their six-member family.

-Archana is a Swasthya Saheli, of the “Jaagruk Mahila Swasthya Pariwar” project in her village, supported by a CSR partner and implemented by S M Sehgal Foundation.
+Archana is a Swasthya Saheli in her village for a project supported by a CSR partner and implemented by S M Sehgal Foundation.
 This project empowers rural women on preventive care for common ailments, reproductive and child health, nutrition, hygiene and sanitation, and informs about health-related government programs.

 In June 2020, she attended a training on safe drinking water by the trainer Saket Kumar, organized by the project.
 Here she learned about waterborne diseases including skin diseases, diarrhoea, and other gastroenteritis ailments.
 Upon hearing this, Archana remarked that her family suffered from similar symptoms as mentioned.
 She elaborated that though the government’s Nal Jal Yojana is being implemented, this water supply being irregular, requires the people, including herself, to use hand pumps for their water requirements.
 The underground water in this region is of poor quality, having a foul smell, and it turns yellowish upon storage for a short duration.